-In above sentence, ‘that’ is a subject and ‘is a table’ is predicate.
+In the above group of words, ‘that’ is a subject and ‘is a table’ is a predicate.

 It means, the terms-

-- Subject is a topic of the sentence.
+- The subject is the topic of a sentence.

-- Predicate is the information about subject that is the remaining part excluding subject is the predicate.
+- The predicate is the information about a subject that is the remaining part, excluding a subject is a predicate.

-Some sentences are short and some are long but in the sentences, subject and predicate are necessary.
+Some groups of words are short and some are long.
+But in the sentences, subject and predicate are necessary.

 Examples of Short Sentences

 Sometimes, the predicate contains a verb and only one or two other words.